Drake-Designer/Game-Abyss/README.md

 - **Friends and Family** – For testing on different devices
 - **Code Institute Peers** – For peer review and suggestions
-- **Fellow Students** – For constructive criticism and ideas

 ### Special Thanks

-A huge thank you to:

-- **[Code Institute](https://codeinstitute.net/)** – For the amazing course and support
-- **My Mentor** – For guidance and code reviews throughout the project
-- **Student Care Team** – For always being supportive and helpful
-- **Slack Community** – For answering questions and sharing knowledge

 ### Personal Note

 Building Game Abyss has been an incredible learning experience.
 Coming from my previous Phaser game project ([Dungeon Escape!](https://github.com/Drake-Designer/Dungeon-Escape)), this Django application represents my growth as a developer.

-While Dungeon Escape! taught me JavaScript and game development, Game Abyss introduced me to backend development, databases, user authentication, and deployment — skills that have opened up a whole new world of possibilities!
+While Dungeon Escape! taught me JavaScript and game development, Game Abyss introduced me to backend development, databases, user authentication, and deployment.. skills that have opened up a whole new world of possibilities!

-I'm excited to continue learning and building more projects in the future! 🚀

 ---

 <div align="center">
   <p><strong>Game Abyss</strong> • Built with ❤️ by <a href="https://github.com/Drake-Designer">Drake-Designer</a></p>
-  <p><em>Milestone Project 4 - Code Institute</em></p>
+  <p><em>Milestone Project 3 - Code Institute</em></p>
 </div>